 • A wet winter can do wonders.
 SRP’s long history shows that during severe prolonged drought when reservoir storage is low, a single wet winter can refill its reservoir system – and this characteristic of the SRP system is not expected to change, even with anticipated 21st century warming.
 This allows the reservoir system to do exactly what it was designed to do: capture wet-year runoff for use during times of drought.
 This is especially true this year as the current reservoir system is nearly full.

 Each year, SRP assesses the adequacy of its reservoir water supply and only allocates a certain amount of surface water to ensure that sufficient supplies are carried over for use in subsequent years.
-SRP’s careful water planning has served the Valley for more than 100 years with a portfolio of water supplies that is resilient and can make up the shortfall when winter runoff is below normal, Roberts said.
-In addition to supplies from the Salt and Verde reservoirs, SRP draws on groundwater pumped from 270 wells in the Valley to supplement surface water supplies.
+SRP’s careful water planning has served the Valley for more than 100 years with a portfolio of water supplies that is resilient and can make up the shortfall when winter runoff is below normal.

 SRP is a community-based, not-for-profit public power utility and the largest electricity provider in the greater Phoenix metropolitan area, serving approximately 1.1 million customers.
 SRP provides water to about half of the Valley’s residents, delivering more than 244 billion gallons of water (750,000 acre-feet) each year, and manages a 13,000-square-mile watershed that includes an extensive system of reservoirs, wells, canals and irrigation laterals.